-My name is Britta Vander Linden and I came down with primary lymphedema on that day 20 years ago when I was 23 years old.
+My name is Britta Dornan and I experienced full onset of primary lymphedema on that day when I was 23 years old.
 Since then, I’ve learned a thing or two about coping with this condition, which has required my attention every day.
 I started Lymphedema Diary on the 15th anniversary of the onset of my lymphedema.
 If even one tip or word of advice results in making life a little bit easier for someone else living with lymphedema, then the effort I have put into creating this blog will have been well worth it.

 I encourage readers not to be shy.
 Please comment and share your experiences too.
 As I quickly learned after that fateful summer day in 1998, resources are too few for people like us.
 We must help each other by sharing our knowledge and experience on this blog, its companion Facebook and Twitter pages – and other forums and websites like it.
 Nobody – not doctors, not our friends, not our family (as much as they may try) – really understands what it is like to walk a mile in our swollen shoes.
 Until they find a cure, we are our own best hope.

 Enjoy my Lymphedema Diary.

-Obligatory disclaimer: Britta is not a medical professional or authority.
+Disclaimer: Britta is not a medical professional or authority.
 The words she writes are from her own experiences and knowledge.
-The advise she provides does not come with a promise of results.
+The advice she provides does not come with a promise of results.
 Consult a physician or medical professional, before employing any strategies, advice or techniques depicted on this blog.

 So what is lymphedema?
 I prefer to define lymphedema as the following: